Table of Contents

 A Merriam-Webster dictionary definition of instinct: “a natural or inherent aptitude, impulse, or capacity”.

-I have marveled at a cat scratching on a scratching post as if this was something the kitty was absolutely compelled to do.
-I have been amazed and alarmed when observing a cat scale the side of a very tall bookcase in order to get to a high place.
-Living with cats offers us a chance for new experiences on a daily basis.
-We just need to be ready.
+I have marveled at a cat scratching on a scratching post as if this was something the kitty just had to do.
+I have been amazed and alarmed when observing a cat climb the side of a very tall bookcase in order to get to a high place.
+Cats are going to do these things.
+We just need to be ready to cope with them.

-Knowing what to expect will make life easier for us, and might even allow us to get out ahead of them and redirect their activities in a positive way.
-So let us here look at a few of these instincts, so they will not come as a complete surprise when our cats inevitably act on them.
+Knowing what to expect from our cats will make life easier for us, and might even allow us to get out ahead of them and redirect their activities in a positive way.
+So let us here look at a few of these instincts so they will not come as a complete surprise when our cats inevitably act on them.

 So what are we to do about this climbing instinct?
 Some of the places our cats want to climb up to around the house are just not safe.